Introduction | Life | Work | Books

 He is sometimes considered to be part of the poorly-defined school of Pluralism, and some of his ideas also influenced the later development of Atomism.
 Many of his ideas in the physical sciences were quite revolutionary in their day, and quite insightful in retrospect.

 Anaxagoras (pronounced an-ax-AG-or-as) was born around 500 B.C. to an aristocratic and landed family in the city of Clazomenae (or Klazomenai) in the Greek colony of Ionia (on the west coast of present-day Turkey).
-As a young man, he became the first of the major Pre-Socratic philosophers to move to Athens (which was then rapidly becoming the centre of Greek culture), where he remained for about thirty years.
+As a young man, he became the first of the major Pre-Socratic philosophers to move to Athens (which was then rapidly becoming the center of Greek culture), where he remained for about thirty years.

-During this time he became a favourite (and possibly a teacher) of the prominent and influential statesman, orator and general Pericles (c.
+During this time he became a favorite (and possibly a teacher) of the prominent and influential statesman, orator and general Pericles (c.
 495 – 429 B.C.), one of the architects of Athens' primacy during the Golden Age.
 Although it seems that Anaxagoras and the young Socrates never actually met, one of Socrates' teachers, Archelaus, studied under Anaxagoras for some time.
 His work was also known to the major writers of the day, including Sophocles, Euripides, Aeschylus and Aristophanes.

 In about 450 B.C., however, Anaxagoras was arrested by Pericles' political opponents on a charge of contravening the established religion by his teachings on origins of the universe, the first philosopher before Socrates to be brought to trial for impiety.
 With Pericles' influence he was released, but he was forced to retire from Athens to exile in Lampsacus in Ionia, where he died around the year 428 B.C.